 Simple, basic things will keep you out of trouble: never skimp on your planning: match route to your capabilities and stamina; estimate the time required and connect this with what daylight hours are available, pay attention to the weather, be well kitted for all conditions – and don’t be afraid to turn back in any extremes; know how to map read and navigate; take sufficient sustenance (and to spare).

-If you do find yourself in need of mountain rescue anywhere in the UK…
+If you find yourself in need of mountain rescue…

 - your name and address.

 - the number of the telephone that you are ringing from, and any mobile phones in your party.

 - how many people are in your party.